+Class Overview

-Class Overview Overview of computer security and basic goals (Sections 1.1 and 1.4 and reading) [2 classes] Access Control Models (Sections 1.2, 9.1, and 9.2) [2 classes] Cryptography for information protection (Section 1.3, Sections 8.1-8.4, and handouts) [5 classes] Physical security (Sections 2.1-2.5) Practical Operating System and Linux Overview (readings) Operating System Security - Basics (Sections 3.1-3.3) Operating System Security - Advanced: sandboxes, chroot, and containers (readings) Software security, vulnerabilities, and testing (Section 3.4 and readings) [4 classes] Web security (Chapter 7 and readings) [2 classes] Malware (Chapter 4) Network security I (Chapter 5) [2 classes] Network security II (Chapter 6) [2 classes] Teaching Methods and Assignments: This class will meet for two 75-minute periods per week, and class meetings will consist of a combination of lecture/presentation, discussion, and in-class exercises.
+Overview of computer security and basic goals (Sections 1.1 and 1.4 and reading) [2 classes]

+Access Control Models (Sections 1.2, 9.1, and 9.2) [2 classes]

+Cryptography for information protection (Section 1.3, Sections 8.1-8.4, and handouts) [5 classes]

+Physical security (Sections 2.1-2.5)

+Practical Operating System and Linux Overview (readings)

+Operating System Security - Basics (Sections 3.1-3.3)

+Operating System Security - Advanced: sandboxes, chroot, and containers (readings)

+Software security, vulnerabilities, and testing (Section 3.4 and readings) [4 classes]

+Web security (Chapter 7 and readings) [2 classes]

+Malware (Chapter 4)

+Network security I (Chapter 5) [2 classes]

+Network security II (Chapter 6) [2 classes]

+Teaching Methods and Assignments: This class will meet for two 75-minute periods per week, and class meetings will consist of a combination of lecture/presentation, discussion, and in-class exercises.
 Students are expected to be prepared and actively participate in class, having done all required readings in advance.
 Grades are based on student work done in assignments and exams.

-Assignments and Labtainer Requirements: For practice and to demonstrate abilities, students will be given 5 or 6 assignments over the course of the semester (approximately every two weeks, adjusted to exclude exam weeks).
+Assignments: For practice and to demonstrate abilities, students will be given 5 or 6 assignments over the course of the semester (approximately every two weeks, adjusted to exclude exam weeks).
 Assignments can include written problems or hands-on Labtainer exercises.
 Labtainer exercises vary a lot in length, with shorter ones being assigned as only part of an assignment, and more complex ones being an entire assignment on their own.
-Hands-on exercises are best performed on a student's own computer, and require an x86 (Intel/AMD) processor with at least 8GB of RAM and 40GB of free disk space.
-Using a recent Apple system with and "Apple Silicon" CPU will not work natively, but might work using UTM and CPU emulation - I haven't tested this, and it would certainly be slower than using a system that natively supports the labtainers, but you can try (and let me know)!

-Alternative arrangements for performing labtainer exercises can be made, and if this is necessary you should talk to the instructor as soon as possible (before the first assignment is given).
+Hands-on exercises are best performed on a student's own computer, which requires a relatively modern system with at least 8GB of RAM and 40GB of free disk space.
+Alternative arrangements can be made, and if this is necessary you should talk to the instructor as soon as possible (before the first assignment is given).
 All work will be submitted in Canvas.
 Student-written homework solutions must be PDF documents, but can be either electronically prepared or neatly handwritten and scanned.
 If you must use a phone camera rather than a scanner, you should use a "scan to PDF" app to produce a proper and readable PDF document.
-Hands-on exercise solutions will be submitted as special ".lab" files, which the Labtainer system creates for you.
+Hands-on exercise solutions will be submitted as ZIP files, which the Labtainer system creates for you.
 Some Labtainer exercises also require lab reports, using templates provided as part of the exercise.
 I will grade what is submitted, and you are responsible for submitting with enough time to check and make sure you successfully submitted the right thing.
 "I submitted the wrong file" or "the file was corrupted" or "Canvas was slow at 11:58" will not be accepted as excuses for late submissions.